zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 We are starting to get an interesting picture of our customers' viewing habits during the week.
 The next stage is to drill into this daily analysis and look at how the daily contributions change within each of the four reporting quarters.

-## STEP 8 - Breaking Data Out By Quarter
+## Task 8: Breaking Data Out By Quarter

 It's most likely that when you are doing this type of analysis on your own data set, the next most obvious step is to look at the same data over time to see if any other interesting patterns pop out.